-An AWS account manager asked nClouds, an AWS Well-Architected Partner and AWS Premier Consulting Partner, to propose an AWS Well-Architected Review for Fond.
+An AWS account manager asked nClouds, an AWS Well-Architected Partner and Premier Consulting Partner in the AWS Partner Network, to propose an AWS Well-Architected Review for Fond.
 The objective was to compare their architecture to industry best practices to help Fond get the most from their AWS environment.

 An AWS Well-Architected Review uses the AWS Well-Architected Framework to provide a consistent approach to evaluate and remediate systems, based on best practices for designing and operating reliable, secure, efficient, cost-optimized, and operationally excellent systems for the cloud.

 During the Review, nClouds worked with a cross-section of Fond’s internal stakeholders to perform a deep-dive on a critical workload and audit their operations for compliance with the five pillars of the Well-Architected Framework. nClouds augmented the deep-dive with nOps, a SaaS cloud management tool that provides comprehensive, automated discovery and continuous compliance insights for AWS environments, aligned directly with the AWS Well-Architected Framework for cost, security, compliance, and more.

 Following the Review, nClouds made recommendations based on the business implications of their workload design decisions and provided Fond with a prioritized roadmap of short-, medium-, and long-term goals.